Type to search

 The view of the Barachukki waterfall is spectacular during the monsoon months and that’s exactly what we got to experience.
 There’s a flight of stairs for tourists to go down till the end.
 Yet due to accidents and indecent behavior of tourists, the stairs are closed most of the year.
 Both the times we came here, we had to marvel at the views right from the top.

-However now, owing to smaller number of tourists, the stairs are open.
-We were allowed to go till the penultimate level to get a closer and uninterrupted view of the cascade.
+However now, owing to a smaller number of tourists, the stairs are open.
+We were allowed to go to the penultimate level to get a closer and uninterrupted view of the cascade.
 However, going down to the pool is still prohibited.
 In the scorching heat of the afternoon Sun I could only dream of plunging into the pool without any swimming skills.

 shivasamudra